-Keeshaanan Sundaresan shares with us 5 things that have stood out in the Malaysian Super League season so far1.
-Quality of foreign signings will improve with time
+Keeshaanan Sundaresan shares with us 5 things that have stood out in the Malaysian Super League season so far

 After a three year lapse; import players were re-introduced for the 2012 Malaysian Super League campaign in a bid to boost match attendances.
 However, the quality of these players have so far been the biggest letdown of this campaign.
 With the exception of Jean-Emmanuel Effa Owona and Michal Kubala, most of the others have not made any significant impact.